-Design Regulation, Checklist Is the access to the service and trash removal area(s) such that it does not YES NO conflict with pedestrian circulation?
-Is the paving material for patios and decks adjacent to the pedestrian street similar to, and compatible with, the pedestrian street material in both color and size?
-Do tree, shrub, vine, and ground cover types conform to the specified list?
-Is landscaping harmonious with natural surroundings?
-Are the numbers of fireplaces within the allocation permitted by the Design Review Board?
 Does each fireplace have a flue temperature sensor device and an indicator light?
 Are chimneys and flues located so as not to cause fumigation of ground level areas or adjacent buildings during down-wind conditions?
 Are all outdoor utility tanks, metering devices, transformers and other similar devices concealed from the view of public spaces and neighboring properties?
 Are all utilities underground?
 Are all newly graded non-paved areas re-vegetated so that they blend in naturally with existing native vegetation?
 Does landscaping blend with landscaping of adjacent properties?
 Is exterior lighting installed such that there is no glare to either neighboring properties or pedestrian or vehicular traffic?
 Has an Erosion Control and Re-vegetation Plan been prepared to deal with water runoff, slope stabilization, and re-vegetation measures?
 Is the retail space storefront consistent with Beaver Creek Theme?
 Are window openings in proportion with the scale of the building?
 Are storefront doors recessed so that they do not project beyond the face of the storefront when in an open position?
 Are exterior furnishings and artwork used?
 Are bay windows, glass and aluminum roofs, canvas awnings, or other imaginative devices used in the storefront design?
 Are tenant identification signs interesting, colorful, and tastefully designed?

 Do signs, whether lighted or unlighted, utilize the contrasting background?
 Do signs comply with the Design Regulations?

-Design Regulation, Checklist s lighting provided in the window display area?
-YES NO Does the lighting comply with the requirements?
+Is lighting provided in the window display area?
+Does the lighting comply with the requirements?
 Have passive or active solar systems been applied to the project design?
 Have the use of solar techniques been implemented within the context of Beaver Creek Design Theme?